JoelHill/go-rest-http-blaster/README.md

 	// ServiceName is the name of the calling service ServiceName string

-	// NewRelicTransactionProviderFunc is a function that
-	// provides the New Relic transaction to be used in the
-	// HTTP Request.
-If this function is not set, the client
-	// will create a new New Relic transaction NewRelicTransactionProviderFunc func(ctx context.Context) (newrelic.Transaction, bool)

 	// ContextLoggerProviderFunc is a function that provides
 	// a logger from the current context.
 If this function
 	// is not set, the client will create a new logger for